openelections/openelections-format-tests/README.md

 ```
 $ python3 run_tests.py <absolute path to data repository>
 ```
-The data are expected to be contained in CSV files that reside in directories named by the corresponding election years.
+The data are expected to be contained in CSV files that reside under directories named by the corresponding election years.
 For example,

 ```
 <data repository>